 Who are these enablers?

-I have written about “stupid voters,” so let’s forget about the voters for now and look at enablers within an organisation, be it a company or a political party.
+In politics, the obvious enablers are, of course, the voters.
+I have written about ignorant, enabling voters, so let’s look at other types of enablers.
+The ones you find within an organisation, be it a company or a political party.

 Such enablers come in many flavours, but we can usually distinguish two main groups.